SierraSoftworks/blog/src/posts/2023-12-06-solving-hard-problems.md

 ### Lack of Motivation
 This brings us to the absolute worst challenge of them all: lack of motivation.
-As people, we have a tendency to blame ourselves or others for lacking motivation, but in my experience this ignores the fact that motivation is a byproduct of our environment and our interpretation of that environment.
+As people, we have a tendency to blame ourselves or others for lacking motivation, but in my experience this ignores the fact that motivation is a by-product of our environment and our interpretation of that environment.

 In other words, if you take anybody and place them in an environment where they